HL7/CDA-ccda/input/pagecontent/generalguidance.md

 - The surgery or procedure performed (serviceEvent)
 - The date of the surgery or procedure

 HL7 has created a style sheet available for the community to use, as is, or to customize for their vendor’s implementations.
-The [HL7 CDA style sheet](https://github.com/HL7/cda-core-xsl) is housed in the CDA GitHub location
+The [HL7 CDA style sheet](https://github.com/HL7/cda-core-xsl) is housed in the CDA-core-xsl GitHub repository.

 ### The Use of Sections for Document Organization in C-CDA